nmm131/terraform-query-data-sources/README.md

-# Learn Terraform data sources - VPC
+# Learn Terraform data sources

 Learn how Terraform data sources help you import data into your Terraform configuration.